Dar-Omar/EnzymeSifter/docs/tutorial.md

 ```

 The cheap filters run first so the expensive predictors only see sequences that already passed the simpler tests.

+### First-run downloads

+- NetSolP-1.0 from DTU (~5.6 GB) into `external/NetSolP-1.0/`
+- pHoptNN cloned from GitHub into `external/pHoptNN/`
+- Seq2Topt cloned from GitHub + weight files into `external/Seq2Topt/`

+EnzyMM is installed as a pip package via `envs/enzymm.yaml`.

 ---

 ## Stage 2 options reference